 The grants are funded by the Andrew W. Mellon Foundation through Inheritance Baltimore: Arts and Education for Black Liberation, with additional support of the Sheridan Libraries.
 RIC congratulates the winners, and thanks the other applicants.
 Watch out for events next year where the grantees will present their research.
 Additional Inheritance Baltimore and Sheridan Libraries grant winners will be announced soon.

-(At top is a photo of Black students on the steps of Shriver Hall, 1972, source.)
+(At top is a photo of Black students on the steps of Shriver Hall, 1972, from Retrospective JHU.)